JaesikKim/JaesikKim.github.io/about.md

 permalink: /about/
 ---

-I'm a first-year Bioengineering PhD student in [Kim Lab](https://www.biomedinfolab.com/) at the University of Pennsylvania.
-My interests of research are Biomedical Informatics, Machine Learning, Deep Learning, Graph Neural Network, Alzheimer's Disease, Genome-wide Association Study (GWAS), and Multi-omics Integration.
+I'm a second-year Bioengineering PhD student in [Kim Lab](https://www.biomedinfolab.com/) at the University of Pennsylvania.
+My interests of research are Biomedical Informatics, Artificial Intelligence, Computational Immunology, Single-cell Omics, and Multimodal Large Language Models.

 ### Publication
 - <b>Improving Unsupervised Out-of-domain detection through Pseudo Labeling and Learning</b>\